-Without any need for further introduction, here are the best headsets for PUBG, CS GO, and H1z1!
+Without any need for further introduction, here are the best headsets for Fortnite, Warzone, Escape from Tarkov and other FPS games.

 The Sennheiser HD558 is absolutely fantastic.
 They cost under $250 on Amazon and use the exact same drivers as the Sennheiser HD598, which are $50 more expensive.

 Great comfort and excellent for PUBG, CS GO, and any FPS game, really.

 They don’t include Surround Sound, but you can just download Razer Surround, which works surprisingly well.

 The Sennheiser HD558 headphone is our best recommendation.
 They deliver amazing sound, provide great comfort, and can be purchased for a reasonable amount of money right now (under $250 on Amazon as of the date of this writing).

 These are circumaural headphones, meaning that they are over-ear headphones.
 If you’re wondering why the best gaming headset for PUBG, CS GO, H1Z1, and other FPS games is a headphone, the answer is pretty simple.

 These headphones provide the best value for the money, and with Razor’s Surround software, you don’t even need virtual surround sound.
 The software works surprisingly well and makes this headphone our best pick.